-Alarm category Indicator color Flashing frequency Duty cycle HIGH PRIORITY Red 1,4 Hz to 2,8 Hz 20 % to 60 % on MEDIUM PRIORITY Yellow 0,4 Hz to 0,8 Hz 20 % to 60 % on LOW PRIORITY Cyan or yellow Constant (on) 100 % on
+Alarm category Indicator colour Flashing frequency Duty cycle HIGH PRIORITY Red 1,4 Hz to 2,8 Hz 20 % to 60 % on MEDIUM PRIORITY Yellow 0,4 Hz to 0,8 Hz 20 % to 60 % on LOW PRIORITY Cyan or yellow Constant (on) 100 % on

-At least one visual ALARM SIGNAL shall be provided that identifies the specific ALARM CONDITION and its priority.
+At least one visual ALARM SIGNAL that identifies the specific ALARM CONDITION and its priority shall be provided.
 This signal shall be perceived correctly (be legible) at a distance of 1 m from the equipment or part of the equipment or from the OPERATOR'S POSITION.
 This visual indication may be text placed beside an indicator light or text on a display.
-The presence of an ALARM CONDITION may be visually indicated (marked) with symbol IEC 60417-5307 (see Symbol 1 of Table D.201).
+The presence of an ALARM CONDITION may be visually indicated (marked) with symbol IEC 60417-5307 (2002-10) (see Symbol 1 of Table C.1).
 The priority may be indicated by adding one, two or three optional elements, (e.g., ! for LOW PRIORITY, !! for MEDIUM PRIORITY, and !!! for HIGH PRIORITY).